Tax Reform · Legislation · Q1 2026

 The rate increase adjusts the outcome of every tax calculation built on the old 12.5% baseline.
 The most immediate effects:

-At 15%, Cyprus CIT is still below Germany (30%), France (25%), the Netherlands (25.8%), and Ireland (12.5% for trading income over certain thresholds).
-Within the EU, it remains one of the most competitive standard rates available.
+At 15%, Cyprus CIT is still below Germany (30%), France (25%), the Netherlands (25.8%), and Ireland (12.5% for trading income above certain thresholds).
+It remains one of the most competitive standard rates in the EU.

 Who is affected: Cyprus tax residents who are also domiciled in Cyprus.
-Non-domiciled (non-dom) individuals remain fully exempt from SDC on all passive income — the 5% rate does not apply to them.
+Non-Domiciled (non-dom) individuals remain fully exempt from SDC on all passive income.
+The 5% rate does not apply to them.

-Transitional rule: Dividends distributed from profits earned on or before 31 December 2025 remain subject to the old 17% SDC rate if distributed on or before 31 December 2031.
-The 5% rate applies only to distributions drawn from post-2026 profits.
+Transitional rule: Dividends from profits earned on or before 31 December 2025 remain subject to the old 17% SDC rate if distributed on or before 31 December 2031.
+The 5% rate applies only to distributions from post-2026 profits.

 SDC on interest income remains 30%.
-SDC on rental income has been abolished entirely — see section 06.
+SDC on rental income has been abolished entirely (see section 06).

-The personal income tax framework has been revised in two meaningful respects.
-First, the tax-free threshold has been raised from €19,500 to €22,000 — reducing the tax burden on lower and middle earners.
-Second, the 35% top rate now applies only to income exceeding €72,001 (raised from €60,001), giving higher-earning employees and self-employed individuals a wider band at lower rates.
+The personal income tax framework has been revised on two points.
+The tax-free threshold rises from €19,500 to €22,000, directly reducing the burden on lower and middle earners.
+The 35% top rate now kicks in only above €72,001 (up from €60,001), giving higher earners a wider band at lower rates.

-For individuals earning between €60,001 and €72,000, what previously attracted 35% is now taxed at a lower marginal rate.
-The exact intermediate band rates follow the revised progressive schedule published in the Official Gazette; all taxpayers earning above €22,000 will see some benefit from the revised structure.
+Income between €60,001 and €72,000, previously taxed at 35%, is now taxed at a lower marginal rate.
+All taxpayers earning above €22,000 benefit from the revised structure.

 These changes interact with Cyprus's existing personal tax exemptions, which remain intact: